adras/Zero-K-MapEditing/Heightmap-Editor.md

 To smooth that a smoothingFactor needs to be calculated, which can simply be defined by the distance from the current point to the mouse-position.

 The amount of change is then multiplied by this factor

+# Performance
+It seems like WPF rendering performance is not sufficient for bigger heightmaps.
+4x4 maps are fine, but 12x16 is also problematic.
+Check out other rendering engines like: https://github.com/stride3d/stride